MostAwesomeDude/construct/docs/basics.rst

 >>> format.parse(b'BMP\x03\x02\x07\x08\t\x0b\x0c\r')
 Container(signature=b'BMP')(width=3)(height=2)(pixels=[7, 8, 9, 11, 12, 13])

 Usually members are named but there are some classes that build from nothing and return nothing on parsing, so they have no need for a name (they can stay anonymous).
-Duplicated names within same struct can have unknown sideefffects.
+Duplicated names within same struct can have unknown side effects.

 >>> test = Struct(
 ...
 Const(b"XYZ"),